-- If you need a bit of time to cool down or gather your thoughts before you talk, set a time to talk later.
+- If you need a bit of time to calm down or gather your thoughts before you talk, set a time to talk later.
 Make sure it’s soon – don’t wait until the next day.
 The longer you wait, the harder it will be.
 Your child might go ahead without your input in the meantime.

 - If your child has some specific issues he wants your help with and you’re not sure how to advise him, say so.
 Offer to work with your child to find out what he needs to know – for example, about contraception, sexuality, alcohol and so on.

 - If your child wants your help with a tricky situation, a problem-solving approach can help you work together to find a solution.

 - If your child wants your opinion, let your child know how you see the situation rather than telling her what to do.
 For example, ‘I would prefer it if you don’t have sex until you’re older.
 But if you’re going to, let’s talk about making sure it’s safe’.

 explores some tricky parent and teenager situations.
 For example, you can see how different approaches to talking about a difficult issue can get different results.

 When your child won’t talk

 It’s common for teenagers to avoid talking about embarrassing or upsetting topics, especially if you raise them first.
 Sometimes you might not even realise a topic is upsetting or embarrassing until you raise it.